11ty/11ty-website/docs/copy.md

 Eleventy, by default, searches for any file in the input directory with a file extension listed in your [`templateFormats` configuration](/docs/config/#template-formats).
 That means if you’ve listed `njk` in your `templateFormats`, we’ll look for any Nunjucks templates (files with the `.njk` file extension).

-If a file format is not recognized by Eleventy as a valid template file extension, Eleventy will simply copy this file directly to your output.
+If a file format is not recognized by Eleventy as a valid template file extension, Eleventy will ignore the file and not copy it to your output.
+You can modify this behavior by adding supported template formats:

 {% codetitle ".eleventy.js" %}